 Now that we have discussed the economy and brief history of the economy of the United Kingdom, let’s discuss what kind of opportunities Franchise World Link in the United Kingdom provides for franchising and growth of the businesses.
 Businesses that are looking to franchise their business in the United Kingdom will find out that the market is robust and friendly to franchise systems in general.
 There are a number of laws that govern the operations of franchises within the EU, but these laws are broad but generally do not constrain the competitive positions of the businesses.
 The United Kingdom has no specific laws governing franchising.
 There are an estimated 48,600 franchises in total in the United Kingdom.
 This figure shows how big the franchise market is in the United Kingdom.
 This can turn out to be an advantage for new entrants in the franchise business as there are a lot of opportunities to grow.
 But we have to keep the fact in mind that entering and succeeding such a huge market is not a piece of cake.
 Yes, there a lot of opportunities but to take those opportunities at the right time and succeeding is not easy.
 However, the companies that demonstrate a commitment to the market and perform adequate research into their industry will do well in the United Kingdom.
 Making the appropriate approach will reap highly rewarding results.

-There are two main categories in franchising, one is Retail and the other is Service.
+There are two main categories in franchising, one is Retail franchises and the other is Service franchises.
 When considering the opportunities in the United Kingdom market we have to keep in mind these two categories.
 Retail or Service.
 Retail franchises are hallmarked by their need for significant physical trading premises while Service franchises have a limited (if any) need for a physical location.
 The most common examples of Retail franchises include fast/fast casual food, restaurants, bars/pubs, and hotels.
 Examples of Service franchises include education, management, employment/training, professional and IT services, and domiciliary care.
 As they entail physical property with fixtures and fittings, Retail franchises require substantially more investment and thus carry higher risk.
 Property rents are high, and London property prices can be prohibitively so.
 Successful routes to market for incoming franchise systems include pilot locations, joint ventures, regional chain takeover, and partnership/colocation with an existing United Kingdom franchise.

 United Kingdom lenders will not fund a system that is unproven in the United Kingdom market.
 To secure funding (typically 50%), lenders will require solid business plans, based on the results of a UK pilot or pilots.
 It is important to note that the market in London is substantially different from other United Kingdom cities.
 A pilot’s performance in London may not accurately indicate trends for the entire country.
-If a Retail franchise intends to trade outside of London, the pilot location(s) selected should reflect this.
+If a Retail franchises intend to trade outside of London, the pilot location(s) selected should reflect this.
 Service franchises, which have a limited physical property requirement, have a substantially lower cost of initial investment than Retail franchises.
 As such, Service franchises offer a higher probability of success and more opportunity for franchise systems.
 When seeking a United Kingdom master licensee, systems with a specific, targetable candidate profile will have a better chance of success.
 Franchises that have advertised in the United Kingdom national press have also experienced higher rates of success, as they have reached a larger potential candidate audience.
 Due to the high cost of recruiting unit franchisees, high cost master franchise licenses are likely to fail.
 The conversion rate for unit inquiries to investment ranges from 1 in 50 to 1 in 200.
 To support and encourage master franchisees, an emerging trend in the market is to spread the initial franchise fee over several years or as each unit is recruited.
 High upfront costs will deter investors and will negatively impact a master franchisee’s ability to enter the market and grow the brand.

 According to the results of 2018, there are 48,600 franchises working all over the United Kingdom.
 These franchises are contributing over £17.2 billion and 710,000 jobs to the economy.
 Below are some of the top franchises in the United Kingdom: